-Did you know that all letters and numbers are made of five, simple movements?
+Did you know that all letters and numbers are made of four, simple movements?
 I didn't either until I started teaching handwriting to my children.

 Thus, it makes sense that being able to successfully follow a straight, diagonal, or circular line would be a requirement prior to teaching letter and numbers.